Do I have to live in the chapter house once I become a member?

 Each woman joining a sorority should be aware of the dues, fees and other expenses that are involved and should consider these when making financial plans to attend college.
 During Formal Recruitment, a potential member should ask sorority members about financial obligations and payment options.
 Each sorority sets its own fees and housing costs as well as payment schedule.

-The sororities recognize the importance of remaining competitive with annual costs of other student housing options both on and off campus.
-The average annual cost of sorority membership for a member who lives in the sorority chapter house is ____ per semester.
+Typically in the second year of membership, most chapters require members to live within the sorority facility.
+Each of our chapters recognize the importance of remaining competitive with annual costs of other student housing options both on and off campus.
+The average annual cost of sorority membership for a member who lives in the sorority chapter house is $6041 per semester.
 This cost includes all membership fees as well as room and board.
-For comparison, the cost of living in the CU Residence Halls in a two-student room with 15-19 meals per week for the 2011-2012 academic year is $6,068 per semester.
+For comparison, the cost of living in the CU Residence Halls in a standard double-occupancy room with a dining plan providing 19 meals per week for the 2013-2014 is $ 6129 per semester.

 For specific financial information before or during Formal Recruitment, direct your questions to your Rho Gamma or the Membership Recruitment Coordinator at firstname.lastname@example.org.
 Each sorority also will be able to answer questions during Formal Recruitment.